MrSchmaltz/hello-word/README.md

   Normal  EnsuredLoadBalancer   4m21s  service-controller  Ensured load balancer
 ```

-### Folow with below commands if you wish delete your Kubernetes  LoadBalance and Replicas with commands.
+### Follow with below commands if you wish to delete your Kubernetes  LoadBalance and Replicas with commands.
 ### 1 To delete the LoadBalance Service, enter this command:
 ```
 kubectl delete services my-service